erincatto/box2c/docs/simulation.md

 ### Position and Velocity
 You can access the position and rotation of a body.
-This is common when rendering your associated game actor.
-You can also set the position and rotation, although this is less common since you will normally use Box2D to simulate movement.
+This is common when rendering your associated game object.
+You can also set the position and angle, although this is less common since you will normally use Box2D to simulate movement.